kwc-co/webApp-Prototype/README.md

 # WebApp-Prototype
-This is a client side prototype for the webapp development of a local small business!
+This is a client side prototype for the webapp development of a small business!